liteapi-travel/java-sdk/README.md

 ### Hotel rate prebook
 ------

-This API is used to confirm if the room and rates for the search criterion.
-The input to the endpoint is a specific rate Id coming from the GET hotel full rates availability API.
+The preBook function is used to confirm if the room rates are still available before a booking function can be called.
+The input to the function is a specific rate Id coming from the getFullRates function.

-In response, the API generates a prebook Id, a new rate Id and contains information if price, cancellation policy or boarding information has changed.
+The function returns a prebook Id, a new rate Id and also contains information if the price, cancellation policy or boarding information changed.

 *  <h4 style="color:#9155fd; font-weight: 800;"> Example :</h4>
 ```java